Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 </p>

 <p align="center">
- Left: sostituzione di punti campionati casualmente; Center: sostituzione di punti selezionati, Right: generazione di nuovi punti
+Left: Replacement of randomly sampled points; Center: Replacement of selected points according to a specified coordinate range; Right: Generation of new points
 </p>